nightscout/trio-docs/docs/configuration/settings/therapy/units_limits.md

 **Default:** _10 units_
 **Setting Limits:** _1-30 units_

 This is the maximum bolus allowed to be delivered at one time.
-This limits manual and automatic boluses.
+This only limits manual boluses given on the Treatments screen.

 If you attempt to request a bolus larger than this, the bolus will not be accepted or proceed.
 So if your max bolus is set to 5U but you enter a 6U bolus, the "Enact Bolus" button will turn red and display a warning message.
 You will be unable to proceed until you lower your bolus to within this limit.